-Léa serves as volunteer and sessional lecturer with the College of Law (in the areas of negotiation and dispute resolution), and a volunteer with Pro Bono Law Saskatchewan, CLASSIC’s Legal Advice Clinic, and the board of the Collaborative Professionals of Saskatchewan.
+Léa serves as volunteer and sessional lecturer with the College of Law (in the areas of negotiation and dispute resolution), and serves on the board of the Collaborative Professionals of Saskatchewan.
 Léa has previously served on the boards for CLASSIC Inc. and God’s Littlest Angels, as a Coordinator of CLASSIC’s Legal Advice Clinic, and as a student member on the College of Law Faculty Council.

 Sarah R. Gryba